FFuchsbe/GlycanComm/README.md

 Felix F. Fuchsberger1, Dongyoon Kim1, Marten Kagelmacher1, Robert Wawrzinek1, Christoph Rademacher1
 1Max-Planck-Institute of Colloids and Interfaces, Department of Biomolecular Systems, Am Mühlenberg 1 14424 Potsdam,

+Installation time: about 20 min
+Software used: Anaconda Naviagtor, comes with Spider and python version 3.8.
+Also tested with this version.
+Teste on Windows 7/64 bit

 How to use the scripts (step by step instruction):